 LRE?
 FBA?
 LMNOP?
-Anything associated with special education can sound like alphabet soup to the untrained ear, and as special educators we talk in a special lingo – acronyms and jargon.
+Anything associated with special education can sound like alphabet soup to the untrained ear, and as special educators we talk in a special lingo – re: acronyms and jargon.

 The IEP Process